GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - 3DM, DAE, APNG, GIF, GLB, GLTF, JSON, OBJ + MTL, PLY, STL, PRWM
 - 3DM exports are powered by [rhino3dm](https://github.com/mcneel/rhino3dm)
 - PRWM exports are powered by [PRWM](https://github.com/kchapelier/PRWM)
-  - as per the author OBJ -> PRWM conversion is limited to OBJ containing a single model made of triangles
+  - as per the author: OBJ -> PRWM conversion is limited to OBJ containing a single model made of triangles
 - GIF export is actually Animated GIF based on mrdoob's [example](https://github.com/mrdoob/omggif-example) and is using [omggif](https://github.com/deanm/omggif) library:
   - currently set to 500 x 500 size in the centre of the window
   - the approximate GIF area rectangle will be shown during the GIF generation